kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 ### §63.43   Flight engineer courses.

 An applicant for approval of a flight engineer course must submit a letter to the Administrator requesting approval, and must also submit three copies of each course outline, a description of the facilities and equipment, and a list of the instructors and their qualifications.
-An air carrier or commercial operator with an approved flight engineer training course under part 121 of this chapter may apply for approval of a training course under this part by letter without submitting the additional information required by this paragraph.
+An air carrier or commercial operator with an approved flight engineer training course under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]] may apply for approval of a training course under this part by letter without submitting the additional information required by this paragraph.
 Minimum requirements for obtaining approval of a flight engineer course are set forth in appendix C of this part.

 ## Subpart C—Flight Navigators